InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 and will not have enough time to spend on onboarding and mentoring Contributors.

 Summing up.

+-> Show quality-1.png

 Ensuring product quality is a key responsibility of TCs.
+They

+-> Show quality-2.png

+set quality standards and

+-> Show quality-3.png

+lead by example, they

+-> Show quality-4.png

-They set quality standards and lead by example, they participate in pull request and help contributors with their contributions to meet the quality standards and they take responsibility for the long term health of the software.
+participate in pull request and help contributors with their contributions to meet the quality standards and they

-(hide slide)
+-> Show quality-5.png

+take responsibility for the long term health of the software.

+-> Hide slides

 ## Keeping The Community Healthy